CodeJonesW/Wills_Blog/assets/blog-posts/my-goal-creator.md

 ### Leveraging D1 for Serverless SQL Databases

 D1 is Cloudflare's **native serverless SQL database** that integrates seamlessly with Workers and Pages.
 It allowed me to store and manage user data, goals, and other application-specific information without having to worry about traditional database management tasks.
-I believe setup was around 4 lines of code included in the wrangler.toml file.
+The setup was around 4 lines of code included in the wrangler.toml file.

 ## Environment Variables